-Changing the Location of the Windows Terminal Settings File
+Changing the Location of the Windows Terminal Settings Files

 - Applications

-Windows Terminal stores its settings in a configuration file that resides in the Windows user profile.
-This article explains how to move settings.json to any directory of your choice.
+Windows Terminal stores its settings in configuration files that resides in the Windows user profile.
+This article explains how to move them to any directory of your choice.

 The location of the Windows Terminal settings file is hard-coded.
-The exact location depends on the app variant you installed, but it’s always in the user profile:
+The exact path depends on the app variant you installed, but it’s always in the user profile:

 - Stable release:

-Changing the Location of the Windows Terminal Settings File
+Changing the Location of the Windows Terminal Settings Files

-Windows Terminal doesn’t provide an option to store its configuration file in a different location.
-We can easily work around that limitation, though, by moving the file to its desired location and creating symbolic links that point from the old to the new location.
+Windows Terminal doesn’t provide an option to store its configuration file in a different path.
+We can easily work around that limitation, though, by moving the LocalState directory to its desired location and creating a symbolic link that points from the old directory to the new path.

 Move Procedure